shellphish/ictf-website/index.md

 History and Background
 ----------------------

-The iCTF evolved from a number of previous security "live exercises" that were carried out locally at UC Santa Barbara, in 2001 and 2002.
+The iCTF evolved from a number of previous security "live exercises" that were carried out locally by Prof. [Giovanni Vigna](http://www.cs.ucsb.edu/~vigna/) at UC Santa Barbara, in 2001 and 2002.

-The first wide-area edition of the iCTF was carried out in December 2003.
+Motivated by the enthusiasm of students for security competitions, Prof. Vigna carried out the first wide-area edition of the iCTF in December 2003.
 In that CTF, fourteen teams from around the United States competed in a contest to compromise other teams' network services while trying to protect their own services from attacks.
 This historical contest included teams from UC Santa Barbara, North Carolina State University, the Naval Postgraduate School in Monterey, the West Point Academy, Georgia Tech, University of Texas at Austin, and University of Illinois, Urbana-Champaign.